 A few words on batteries

-Electric lawn mowers may not last very long as batteries run out.
-Batteries and machines can be replaced, but, for organizations, electric lawn mowers are a far better option.
+Cordless lawn mowers may not last very long as batteries run out.
+Batteries and machines can be replaced, but, for organizations, corded lawn mowers are a far better option.

 The main elements to consider when buying a lawn mower are its operation requirements, cost, environmental factors, and durability.
 Due consideration to these factors can make your decision a simple one.